 This can help pay the difference between what your doctor charges and Medicare and private health insurance cover.
 If you can use a doctor who participates in your insurer's gap cover, you may be able to avoid paying any out of pocket expenses.

 Yes.
 You usually have to serve a waiting period of 2 months before the insurer will cover you.
 If you have a pre-existing condition that requires a colonoscopy, then you'll have to wait 12 months.

 However, it's sometimes possible to find a way around the two-month waiting period.
 Sometimes insurers will waive certain waiting lists if you buy a combined hospital and extras policy, so it's worth looking into.

 How can I pay for a colonoscopy?

-It's possible to get a colonoscopy for free, if you plan ahead.
-According to the Department of Health, 80% of patients paid nothing for a colonoscopy in a private hospital with private health insurance.
+It's possible to get a colonoscopy for free through private health insurance, if you plan ahead.
+According to the Department of Health, 81% of patients paid nothing for a colonoscopy in a private hospital with private health insurance.
 Here's a simple breakdown of how it's possible:

 More guides on Finder

 Health insurance for chronic pain